 Nuts: Easy High-Protein Snacks

-Nuts (and seeds) are one of the ways I maintain a relatively high-fat, high-protein vegan diet.
-Seriously, forget what you know about nuts being “too high in fat”โ these foods are nutritional powerhouses.
+Nuts (and seeds) are one of the ways I maintain a relatively high fat, high protein vegan diet.
+Seriously, forget what you know about nuts being ‘too high in fat–’ these foods are nutritional powerhouses.
 Nuts are my number one option for mid-morning or mid-afternoon hunger pangs, and I use them in a lot of my meals too.
+My current favorite is walnuts (because, Costco!), but pecans, brazil nuts, almonds and cashews are other excellent options that I incorporate into my meals and snacks; peanuts are technically a legume, so we’re going to include those separately below.

 Nuts (and nut butters) are high in fat, yes.
-But these are healthy fats that are actually quite good for us; nuts are also really high in minerals and yes, protein.
+But these are healthy fats that are actually quite good for us; nuts are also really high in minerals and yes, PROTEIN.
 We’re looking at some awesome protein power here!
 The protein counts are awesome.
-Per 1 cup measure, walnuts have 15 grams, pecans have 9 grams, almonds have 30 grams, brazil nuts are 19 grams, and cashews have 20 grams.
+Per 1 cup measure, walnuts have 15 grams, pecans have 9 grams, almonds have 30 grams, brazil nuts are 19 grams, and cashews are 20 grams.

-Nut butters are even higher in protein, due to the squishing and squashing of the nuts into creamy forms.
-Even one tablespoon of nut butter offers a good dose of daily protein: Almond butter is 3.4 grams, 2.8 grams for cashew, 2.5 grams for walnut, 2 grams for brazil nut, and about 2 grams for pecan butter.
+Nut butters are even higher in protein, just due to the squishing and squashing of the nuts into creamy forms.
+Even one Tablespoon of nut butters offer a good dose of daily protein: almond butter is 3.4 grams, 2.8 grams for cashew, 2.5 grams for walnut, 2 grams for brazil nut, and about 2 grams for pecan butter.
+I don’t know about you, but 1 Tablespoon of nut butter doesn’t fill me up, so each time I dip into the jar, I’m likely getting about 5-10 grams of protein.
+My favorite after yoga/workout snack is a local banana or an apple with almond butter.
+Yum!

 Interestingly though, nut milks don’t have a ton of protein in them.
 Almond and cashew milk, the most common milks available, usually have less than 1 gram of protein per serving.
 If you’re really counting your protein, choose a fortified milk or just ensure you’re getting it in other ways.